autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 ### Changing the namespaces and header files for generated message types
 If you follow the migration guide and change the included headers to have an extra `/msg` in the path and convert to `snake_case`, you might get a cryptic error.
-Turns out _two_ files are being generated: One for C types (`.h` headers) and and one for CPP types (`.hpp` headers).
+Turns out _two_ files are being generated: One for C types (`.h` headers) and one for CPP types (`.hpp` headers).
 So don't forget to change `.h` to `.hpp` too.
 Also, don't forget to insert an additional `::msg` between the package namespace and the class name.

 A tip: Sublime Text has a handy "Case Conversion" package for converting to snake case.